人妻中出视频

 Cold Temperatures Bring Higher Risk of Carbon Monoxide Poisoning

 Carbon monoxide (CO), sometimes referred to as the silent killer, causes more than 50,000 emergency department visits in the United States and at least 430 deaths each year.
 Americans ages 65 and older have the highest risk of death from CO poisoning.
-In Utah, there were 192 emergency department visits and four deaths reported in 2021 (the most recent numbers available) for CO poisoning.
 During the winter, the risk for CO poisoning increases.

 What is CO?